mstrens/oXs_on_RP2040/README.md

     * GPS data (longitude, latitude, speed, altitude,...) (optional)

+It can also generate:

+    * 8 PWM signals to drive servos or ESC

+    * a Sbus signal to drive Sbus servos or Sbus/PWM converters

-This project requires a board with a RP2040 processor (like the rapsberry pi pico).
+This project requires a board with a RP2040 processor like the rapsberry pi pico.

 A better alternative is the RP2040-Zero (same processor but smaller board): https://www.waveshare.com/rp2040-zero.htm